cmuchancel/C2G/README.md

 ## Features
 - Parses `package` bodies with attributes, BusbySim `item def` declarations, `part` blocks (including ports and actions), and `state` machines with transitions.
+- Mirrors the BusbySim visual language with colored headers, nested cards, and curved arrows (with guard labels) between state-machine nodes.
 - Keeps support for simple SysML v2 `block`/`part`/`extends` syntax used by legacy inputs.
 - Emits Graphviz DOT text and a fully self-contained SVG rendering without requiring the Graphviz CLI.
 - Accepts input from files or standard input for easy integration with other tooling.